Second Battle of the Masurian Lakes: Destruction of the 20th Army Corps

 The Supreme Commander of All German Forces in the East considered the task of the operation solved.
 On February 18, the Germans who surrounded the 20th Army Corps began to eliminate it, the defense of the outer front of the encirclement was assigned to the R. Kosh group, reinforced by the Königsberg Landwehr, the 1st Cavalry Division and the 5th Guards Brigade.
 K. Litzman's group and the 4th Cavalry Division were transferred to the 10th Army to develop the offensive against the Bobr River and assist in the encirclement of Osowiec.
 The capture of the fortresses of the Narew line (Osowiec, Łomża, Różan) was entrusted to the 8th Army.

-However, part of the Russian troops south of Augustow managed to avoid encirclement.
+Part of the Russian troops south of Augustow managed to avoid encirclement.
 The Siberian Riflemen withdrew across the Bobr River and destroyed the bridges, stopping the pursuit in this way.
 The 64th and 84th Infantry Divisions of the 26th Army Corps retreated “due to a telegram sent by the mentally ill Chief of Staff, General Budberg, that the troops should retreat to Osowiec” (from the testimony of Infantry General Aleksandr Gerngross).

 At Augustow, the corps suffered heavy losses, artillery parks, carts, divisional infirmaries, two light and mortar batteries were abandoned, but the infantry broke out of the already closing ring.
 This was also the merit of the fighters of the 20th Army Corps, who chained three German divisions to themselves on the way to Grodno.
-But for the group of General Bulgakov, the path to salvation was closed, and the retreating neighbouring corps were never sent by Thadeus von Sivers on a counteroffensive to break through the ring from the outside.
+For the group of General Bulgakov, the path to salvation was closed, and the retreating neighbouring corps were never sent by Thadeus von Sivers on a counteroffensive to break through the ring from the outside.

 The German 31st Infantry Division occupied Lipsk on February 18, and Bartniki on February 19 with minimal losses (2 killed, 6 wounded, while 13 Russian officers and 1,285 soldiers were taken prisoner).
 On this day, the 80th Reserve and 4th Cavalry Divisions started a battle on the Bobr River, closing at Kolnica with the 75th, 76th and 78th Reserve Divisions advancing from the north through Lipsk.